GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 - Missing proper error handling
 - Neglecting edge cases in mathematical operations
 - Assuming specific garbage collection behavior
+- Using throw instead of RuntimeError
+- Using reserved keyword to naming a method or a member
+- Using shit keywords like End Function, use only End for everything excepted the loop While who must ends by Wend.
+- Using Then, example "If path = Null Then Return Null" must be wrote "If path = Null Return Null"

 ### Notes
     Monkey2 is distinct from Monkey1, MonkeyX, or Cerberus-X with different syntax rules